rerun/rerun/README.md

 For the module developer, rerun is a trivial framework following simple conventions that easily fit in a shell environment.
-Rerun includes a module development tool called "stubbs" that helps create and evolve rerun modules.
+The "stubbs"  module development tool helps create and enhance your rerun modules.
 Stubbs contains commands to generate option processing code, metadata definition, execute unit tests and generate documentation.